 Interior Seven-passenger seating includes split, folding second and third rows.
 The front passenger seat also folds.
 The second-row seat is split 40/20/40.
 The 50/50-split third row folds into the floor with the head restraints in place.
 Eight utility hooks are installed in the rear cargo area, and storage is provided under the second-row seats.
 Interior features include:

 Cloth or leather seating surfaces

 Optional Bluetooth connectivity

 Optional heated steering wheel

 Under the Hood The Pathfinder is available with either a V-6 or V-8 engine.
 All Pathfinders have a five-speed automatic transmission.
 All models can have rear- or four-wheel drive, which includes automatic and low-range modes, except the LE V-8, which is four-wheel drive only.
-When properly equipped, the Pathfinder can tow up to 7,000 pounds.
+When properly equipped, the V-8 Pathfinder can tow up to 7,000 pounds; the V-6 is rated for 6,000 pounds.
 A tow-hitch receiver is standard.
 Mechanical features include:

 266-horsepower, 4.0-liter V-6 with 288 pounds-feet of torque

 310-hp, 5.6-liter V-8 with 388 pounds-feet of torque